 (b) the financial ability of the applicant to construct, operate and maintain the proposed pipeline;

-(c) whether the construction of the proposed pipeline on the lands specified in the application would contravene any town planning scheme under the Town Planning and Development Act 1928 or the Metropolitan Region Scheme under the Metropolitan Region Town Planning Scheme Act 1959; and
+(c) whether the construction of the proposed pipeline on the lands specified in the application would contravene any planning scheme under the Planning and Development Act 2005; and

 (d) whether the construction and operation of the proposed pipeline on the lands specified in the application would be unsuitable by reason of the proposed pipeline being likely to interfere unnecessarily with improvements, improved land, flora, fauna or scenic attractions or for any other reason that the Minister thinks sufficient.

-[Section 10 amended by No. 28 of 1994 s.66.]
+[Section 10 amended by No. 28 of 1994 s.66; No. 38 of 2005 s.
+15.]

 [10A.
 Repealed by No. 52 of 1995 s.43.]